 Kevin McCarthy unveils House GOP's big ideas midterm election agenda

-Republican leader Kevin McCarthy is in Pennsylvania on Friday to confront President Joe Biden and the party in power, unveiling a midterm election agenda with sweeping Trump-like promises.
+Republican leader Kevin McCarthy unveiled the Republican Party's midterm election agenda in Pennsylvania Friday, confronting President Biden and the party in power.

 McCarthy, who is poised to seize the speaker's gavel if Republicans win control of the House in the fall, hopes to replicate the strategy former Speaker Newt Gingrich used to spark voter enthusiasm and sweep House control in a 1994 landslide.